mvdkleijn/Albums/README.txt

-plugin_settings	-	bundled settings which are configurable via the Settings page albums			-	This table stores information about the Albums themselves albums_images	-	This table contains information about the Images albums_log		-	This table is installed but not you need to set logging to 'on' in the Settings page to use it
+plugin_settings	-	bundled settings which are configurable via the Settings page albums			-	This table stores information about the Albums themselves albums_images	-	This table contains information about the Images albums_log		-	This table is installed but note that you need to set logging to 'on' in the Settings page to use it
 					It will contain information that is usually only available in Server Logs and may be useful for debugging. albums_order	-	When an album has more than one image, it is possible to arrange the order of the images, which is stored here.